Ana-Niko-byte/tag-track/README.md

 # Structure
 The structure of the 'Tag Track' application is as follows:
 - Title
-- Name input prompt with validation
+- Name input prompt with validation.
-- Month input prompt (number list) with validation
+- Month input prompt (number list) with validation.
-- Retrieval of any existing budget/ budget remainder
+- Retrieval of any existing budget/ budget remainder.
-    - + option of using the values or changing them
+    - Option of using the values or changing them.
-- Currency input prompt with validation
-    - EUR
-    - GBP
-    - USD
-- Total Monthly Budget input prompt with validation
+- Total Monthly Budget input prompt with validation.
-    - Or budget retrieval system based on the user's month selection.
+    - Or category selection based on the user's choice of using existing budget or changing it.
-- List of Categorised Expenses
+- List of Categorised expenses for selection:
     - Rent
     - Groceries
     - Vehicle
     - Cafe/Restaurant
     - Online Shopping
     - Other
-- Category Input prompt with validation
+- Category Input prompt
-- Expense input prompt with validation
+- Expense input prompt with validation.
-- Visual Appendage in the form of a table with relevant budget calculation
+- Visual Appendage in the form of a table with relevant budget calculation.
+The table also retrieves the values of previous logs for each category and displays them in a different colour.
 - _Press 'u' to upload expenses to Google Sheets OR Type 'q' to quit..._
-- Ability to _quit_ at each input prompt
+- Ability to _quit_ at most input prompts.

 # Scope of Application
 The purpose of the application is to gather expense data from the user and input this information into Google Sheets as individual rows.
 Google Sheets serves as a reference and as a recognisable and legible format in which the user may review their expenses, and see their annual spendings.